aws/amazon-chime-sdk-ios/guides/api_overview.md

 You will receive content share metrics if you registered a metric observer by [9.Receiving metrics (optional)](https://github.com/aws/amazon-chime-sdk-ios/blob/master/guides/api_overview.md#9-receiving-metrics-optional).

 Content share metrics will be prefixed by `contentShare`.

+## 14. Configuring Remote Video Subscriptions

+Amazon Chime SDK allows builders to have complete control over the remote videos received by each of their application’s end-users.
+This can be accomplished using the API [AudioVideoFacade.updateVideoSourceSubscriptions](https://aws.github.io/amazon-chime-sdk-ios/Protocols/AudioVideoControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)AudioVideoControllerFacade(im)updateVideoSourceSubscriptionsWithAddedOrUpdated:removed:).
+See [Configuring Remote Video Subscriptions](/guides/configuring_remote_video_subscriptions.md) for more information.